GWA Calculator Philippines Compute General Weighted Average Free

 What is a GWA Calculator?

-A GWA calculator is a tool that computes a Filipino student’s General Weighted Average by applying the standard Philippine weighted average formula automatically.
+A GWA calculator computes a Filipino student’s General Weighted Average by applying the standard Philippine weighted average formula automatically.
 You enter each subject’s final grade and the number of credit units it carries.
-The calculator multiplies each grade by its units, adds all the products together, then divides by total units enrolled.
-The result is your GWA on the Philippine 1.00 to 5.00 numerical scale instantly, accurately, and without manual computation.
+The calculator multiplies each grade by its units, sums all the products, then divides by total units enrolled.
+The result is your GWA on the Philippine 1.00 to 5.00 numerical scale instantly, accurately, and without any manual computation.

-This GWA Calculator supports the standard 1.00 to 5.00 scale used by most Philippine colleges, the UP grading system with its 4.00 conditional pass and DRP notation, the PISAY percentage-based scale from 70 to 100, the NU and UST systems with their specific Dean’s List conditions, and the DepEd Senior High School grading framework.
-All university modes are accessible through the tabs at the top of the calculator above.
+This GWA Calculator supports the standard 1.00 to 5.00 scale used by most Philippine colleges, the UP grading system with its 4.00 conditional pass and DRP notation, the PISAY percentage-based scale from 70 to 100, and the NU and UST systems with their specific Dean’s List conditions.
+All university modes are accessible through the tabs at the top of the calculator.

 What is GWA?
 General Weighted Average Explained